Norgate Data Updater FAQ

 - Store your database on an SSD drive (you can either replace your main system drive or purchase an SSD as an additional drive).
 Solid State Drives increase performance significantly.

 This is typically due to a low quality internet connection failing to support a multithreaded download.
 Go to NDU > Settings > Connection and select Connection Type = Single to see if that helps.I've stopped updating from one of my two computers, so why am I prevented from installing on another?

 We don't track individual machines - instead we keep count of the total number of machines that have logged in.
 If you want to abandon one of two existing installations, and install on a new machine, the process is to notify us so that we can re-start the count.
 Ask us to "reset my hardware keys" or "restart my machine count".
-As soon as 2 machines have logged in again, the limit has been reached again (we don't care which ones they are).What does it mean if a symbol has a prefix?
+As soon as 2 machines have logged in again, the limit has been reached again (we don't care which ones they are).How can I find my Norgate Data database?

 You can find the location of your database by opening NDU and clicking on the Database tab or on Settings > Database Location.
 To open the folder, go Settings > Database Location and click "View Database folder contents".

 Please note that the default database folder "c:\ProgramData\Norgate Data" might be hidden by Windows and therefore not shown in Windows Explorer.

 See the instructions provided here.Do I need to keep a back-up copy of the Database?